dreamportdev/Osdev-Notes/04_Memory_Management/04_Virtual_Memory_Manager.md

 We can also add more advanced features later on, like demand paging.
 Typically when a program (including the kernel) asks the VMM for memory, and the VMM can successfully allocate it, physical memory is mapped there right away. *Immediately backing* like this has advantages in that it's very simple to implement, and can be very fast.
 The major downside is that we trust the program to only allocate what it needs, and if it allocates more (which is very common) that extra physical memory is wasted.
 In contrast, *demand paging* does not back memory right away, instead relying on the program to cause a page fault when it accesses the virtual memory it just allocated.
 At this point the VMM now backs that virtual memory with some physical memory, usually a few pages at a time (to save overhead on page-faults).
 The benefits of demand-paging are that it can reduce physical memory usage, but it can slow down programs if not implemented carefully.
 It also requires a more complex VMM, and the ability to handle page faults properly.

-On the topic of advanced VMM features, you can also do other things like caching files in memory, and then mapping those files into the virtual address space somewhere (this is what the `mmap` system call does).
+On the topic of advanced VMM features, it can also do other things like caching files in memory, and then mapping those files into the virtual address space somewhere (this is what the `mmap` system call does).

 A lot of these features are not needed in the beginning, but hopefully the uses of a VMM are clear.
 To answer the original question of what a VMM does: it's a virtual address space manager and allocator.

 ## Concepts

-As you might expect, there are many VMM designs out there.
+As it might be expected, there are many VMM designs out there.
 We're going to look at a simple one that should provide all the functionality needed for now.
 First we'll need to introduce a new concept: a *virtual memory object*, sometimes called a *virtual memory range*.
 This is just a struct that represents part of the virtual address space, so it will need a base address and length, both of these are measured in bytes and will be page-aligned.
 This requirement to be page-aligned comes from the mechanism used to manage virtual memory: paging.
 On `x86` the smallest page we can manage is `4K`, meaning that all of our VM objects must be aligned to this.

 In addition we might want to store some flags in the *vm object*, they are like the flags used in the page tables, we could technically just store them there, but having them as part of the object makes looking them up faster, since we don't need to manually traverse the paging structure.
 It also allows us to store flags that the are not relevant to paging.